 MUS E315 Double Bass Pedagogy (2 cr.)
-P: consent of instructor.
+P: Junior standing.
 Study of techniques, practitioners, and scope of double bass pedagogy from the 18th century to the present.
 Weekly discussion topics; two papers required.

 MUS E413 Harp Pedagogy (3 cr.)
-P: Junior standing and consent of instructor.
+P: Junior standing.
 A survey of teaching materials and methods for the harp and texts on basic musicianship.
 Observation of private lessons and class instruction.